Isaiah 44:22 “I have blotted out your transgressions like a cloud, and your sins like a mist. Return to Me, for I have redeemed you.”

 And your darkness shall be as the noonday.”

-You see, the expectation isn’t just drawing near so that we might receive blessing, the expectation is that we live righteously before the Lord faithfully.
-Hateful talk, accusations, and focusing on ourselves misses the mark of what God intended.
+The expectation isn’t just drawing near so that we might receive blessing, the expectation is that by living righteously before the Lord in faithfulness, hateful talk diminishes, accusations have no foundation and the focus that was once on ourselves shifts towards others.

 We are called to be children of light while living according to God’s purposes, not our own, it is this process of walking in Him that restores and heals.

 The path of renewal isn’t long but it is very well defined.
-We can’t make up our own rules for what this process looks like, we have to follow the Master and allow the restoration of relations between us and God to flow along the pathway in which He leads.
+We don’t make up our own rules for what God’s process looks like, we follow the way of the Master and allow the restoration of relations between us and God to flow from the pathway of righteousness.